rachelgu1/darwin-dcsa.github.io/content/sports-societies.md

 <!-- Bee Keeping -->
 <details align="justify" style="text-align:justify">
-  <summary><b>Bee Keeping</b></summary>
+  <summary><b>Beekeeping Association</b></summary>

   <a href="{{site.baseurl | absolute_url}}/images/Societies/beekeeping.jpg"><img src="{{site.baseurl | absolute_url}}/images/Societies/beekeeping.jpg" alt="[Beekeeping]" width="200px"/></a><br>

 Having BEEn lured in by the sweet idea  of collecting our very own honey, the  Darwin College Beekeeping Association  started our very own DarHives in the  Darwin Garden.
 We learn about and  discuss all aspects of beekeeping, but  promise not to drone on about it, and  welcome new members at any experience level as long as you have a high  threshold for bee puns.
 So, if you are an eco-warrior keen to join the fight against our declining pollinators or just looking for an exciting new hobby, email or join us on a hive visit to find out what all the buzz is about!
 <br><br>

 <strong>Contact:</strong> <br>
-Jenaid Rees, jr732<br>
+Michael Schneider (ms2556), Amelia Urry (au255)<br>
 </details>